Interested in Professional Counseling?

 Reach Your Peak Potential.

-Piedmont graduates in professional counseling will pursue careers in:
+Piedmont graduates in clinical and mental health counseling will pursue careers in:

 - Inpatient Counseling